 The RIT passive scan is essentially the passive scan as described 6.3.1.2 but rather than discarding all frames that are not Beacon frames, the RIT passive scan discards all frames that are not RIT Data Request command frames.

 A RIT passive scan over a specified set of channels is requested using the MLME-SCAN.request primitive with the Valid Range of the ScanType parameter set to indicate RIT_PASSIVE.
 For each channel, the device shall set phyCurrentChannel and phyCurrentPage as per the MLME-SCAN.request primitive.
-After switching to the channel for a RIT passive scan, the device shall enable its receiver for at most macRITPeriod.
+After switching to the channel for a RIT passive scan, the device shall enable its receiver for at most [macRITPeriod x n], where n is the value of ScanDuration parameter.
 During this time, the device shall reject all frames that are not RIT Data Request command frames and record the information contained in all unique RIT Data Request command frames in a PAN descriptor structure, as described in Table 68 including the channel information.
 A RIT Data Request command frame shall be assumed to be unique if it contains both a PAN ID and a source address that has not been seen before during the scan of the current channel.

 If an RIT Data Request command frame is received when macAutoRequest is set to TRUE, the list of PAN descriptor structures shall be stored by the MAC sublayer until the scan is complete; at this time, the list shall be sent to the next higher layer in the PANDescriptorList parameter of the MLME-SCAN.confirm primitive.